Support the news

 But at least some public health researchers say politicians like Baker are focusing on the wrong issue.
 WBUR's Morning Edition spoke to Dr. Michael Siegel, a professor at Boston University's School of Public Health.
 He's also worked as a tobacco control expert at the Centers for Disease Control.
 Siegel says Massachusetts health officials need to clarify the risks of vaping — or risk having people ignore it.

-Here are experts of the interview, lightly edited for clarity.
+Here are excerpts of the interview, lightly edited for clarity.

 On the cause of vaping-related illnesses